JohnRShieh/JohnRShieh/README.md

 23' Public Administration
 Sun Yat-sen University
 Stata Python R
-Interested in educational policies, economics of education & applied data analysis in social science.
+Interested in education policies, economics of education & applied data analysis in social science.
 Also in Kyoani...